On generalized Hilbert-Kunz function and multiplicity: Positivity

-Next we discuss an application on local cohomology of symbolic powers of reflexive ideals. \begin{prop} Let $R$ be a local ring which satisfies Serre's condition $(S_2)$ and $M$ a finitely generated $R$-module which is locally free on $\Spec R-\{\m\}$.
+Next we discuss an application on local cohomology of symbolic powers of reflexive ideals.
+We start with a simple, and perhaps well-known result. \begin{prop} Let $(R, \m)$ be a local ring which satisfies Serre's condition $(S_2)$ and $d=\dim R\geq 3$.
+Let $M$ be a finitely generated $R$-module which is locally free on $\Spec R-\{\m\}$.
 Then $\lc^2_{\m}(M) \cong \lc^2_{\m}(M^{**})$ and they have finite length. \end{prop}